If you know a technology well, are good at teaching, and feel that the topic needs a book, we want to hear from you. Here's what's needed:

 When the first three or four chapters are sufficiently developed and are valuable to readers, we start your book's MEAP.
 As you write new drafts the MEAP is updated, giving your readers the information they need long before the book is published.
 A book forum provides an outlet for MEAP readers to give you comments and suggestions.
 Three times in the writing process we will send the manuscript out for external review.
 This gives us a fresh, often more technical, reading of your manuscript and often points out key ways that a book can be improved.

 Finally, when the manuscript is done it goes into production where it is copy edited, tech proofed, and laid-out prior to going to the printer.
 During this time we will need your time and attention to help answer questions that arise as we polish your manuscript and turn it into a book.
 Upon completion you just need to sit back and wait for the final product to ship from the printer (usually preceded by final eBook versions).

-If you have technical and teaching abilities but are too busy for a book, let us know.
+We are also working on producing suites of interactive exercises.
+If you have technical and teaching abilities but are too busy for a major commitment, let us know.
 There are many smaller projects we can use your help on and you might find some of them an interesting challenge.